jshwrner/mean-docker-sample/README.md

 -it - interactive mode: can execute commands in container
   -i: interactive keeps standard input open
   -t: allocates a terminal
--v - volume: creates shareable volume
+-v - volume: creates shareable volume.
+Can also create shareable volumes between containers